Emotional development and sense of self

 Set limits on inappropriate expression of emotions

-Let children and young people to know that it’s normal and OK to have a range of emotions and feelings.
-While acknowledging children and young people’s emotions, it’s also important to set limits on aggressive, unsafe or inappropriate behaviours.
+Let children and young people know that it’s normal and OK to have a range of emotions and feelings.
+Teach language and skills for dealing with strong or difficult emotions, such as anger and frustration, in a positive way.
+It’s also important to set limits on aggressive, unsafe or inappropriate behaviours.

 Be a role model

-Children and young people learn about emotions and how to express and manage them through their interactions and observations of watching others – especially family members and school staff.
-Showing children and young people the ways you understand and manage emotions helps them learn from your example.
+Showing children and young people different ways you understand and manage emotions helps them learn from your example.
 If you lose your temper, apologise and show how you might make amends.